Customer Service: It Ain’t Pretty…But It Can Be

 Consumers have a nearly limitless number of choices for the products or services you provide.
 So although they also have a pitiful expectation for good customer service–from anyone–there’s really no reason for them to not drop you like a hot rock if you fail to meet their low expectations.
 Even wireless phone providers have wised up to this reality.
-One major carrier in the US is offering to pay the penalty of breaking the other guy’s contractual barbs.
-Pretty smart gimmick!
+Major carriers in the US now routinely offer to pay the penalty of “breaking up” from the other guy’s contractual barbs.
+Pretty smart tactic!

 Race To The Bottom?